Everyday phrases

 Credit: Jongsun Lee

-Ancient civilizations often viewed solar and lunar eclipses as omens of misfortune or punishments from their gods.
-From the Ancient Greeks to the Aztec civilization, sacrifices and rituals of appeasement were conducted to avoid the worst of the divine wrath.
-However, as humanity's understanding of celestial mechanics improved and accurate calculations to effectively predict them were developed, these ancient superstitions gradually waned.
+Ancient civilizations often viewed solar and lunar eclipses as omens of misfortune or signs of divine punishment from their gods.
+From the Ancient Greeks to the Aztecs, sacrifices and rituals of appeasement were performed to ward off the worst of the gods’ wrath.
+However, as humanity's understanding of celestial mechanics improved—and as accurate methods for predicting eclipses were developed—these ancient superstitions gradually faded.

 6